DPDK/dpdk/doc/guides/cryptodevs/bcmfs.rst

 Limitations
 -----------

-* Only supports the session-oriented API implementation (session-less APIs are not supported).
+* The session-oriented APIs are supported but the session-less APIs are not.
-* CCM is not supported on Broadcom`s SoCs having FlexSparc4 unit.
+* CCM is not supported.

 Testing
 -------

-The symmetric crypto operations on BCMFS crypto PMD may be verified by running the test
+The symmetric crypto operations on BCMFS PMD may be verified by running the test
 application:

 .. code-block:: console